pryv/dev-site/source/customer-resources/system-streams.md

 They are prefixed with `:_system:`.
 Custom system streams that you define are prefixed with `:system:`.

 Please note that we have removed email from the default account, as some Pryv.io platforms don't include email for account anonymity.
-It can be added through custom streams in the platform configuration and is present in the template configuration we provide.
+It can be added through custom streams in the platform configuration and is present by default in the template configuration we provide.

+There are 2 sets of custom streams that you may define: "account" and "other" ones. *Account* custom streams are children of the **account** stream and may have additionnal properties such as **unicity**, **indexation** and **requiredness at registration**. *Other* streams are located at the root of the streams.

 Here are the settings that you can configure for these system streams outside of their structure:

 ## Unicity

 You can define fields additional to `username` whose unicity constraint will be ensured platform-wide.
 These are often used for properties such as email or insurance number.
+Only available for account.

 ## Indexed

 Some account properties can be marked as indexed, meaning they will be available through the system API to fetch accross all accounts: [GET /users](/reference-system/#get-users).
+Only available for account.

 ## Editability

 Values of the system streams are stored in the [Events data structure](/reference/#event), you can define whether this event is editable or read-only after account registration.
+Only available for account.

-## Mandatory or optional at registration
+## Requiredness at registration

-Some values can be optional during the registration process.
+Some values can be required during the registration process.
+Only available for account.

 ## Format